shanemarvinmay/interview-prep/system_design/scratch.md

     - DNS will route to different load balancers
 - Multiple regions in case an entire region goes down.
     - Also improves latency

 **Backups**

 **Master-Slave**

-- Client failing is not as bad as a backend service failing.
+*Client failing is not as bad as a backend service failing (usually).*

 ---

 # CDN
-Load files you want to server in cache.
+Load files you want to serve in cache.
 Have cache servers spread out to where your users are.

+---
 ---

 # Publisher Subscriber Model